xmacan/plugin_flowview/service/README.md

 ## SystemD Based Systems

-* First, copy the file flow-capture.service into /lib/systemd/system
+* First, copy the file flow-capture.service into /etc/systemd/system

 * Then, edit the file and ensure that the path to the flow-capture script is accurate

+* Then, run 'systemctl daemon-reload'

 * Then, run 'systemctl enable flow-capture'